 Criteria and Requirements

-The summer GSAB scholarship is strictly competitive.
-Successful applicants will have a demonstrated record of (i) pursuing external fellowships/grants/scholarships and (ii) timely completion of graduate benchmarks.
+- The summer GSAB scholarship is strictly competitive.
+Successful applicants will have a demonstrated record of pursuing external fellowships/grants/scholarships and completing graduate benchmarks on time.

-Scholarship recipients must agree to present at Department of Geological Sciences functions, if requested to do so by the department (associated travel expenses will be borne by the department).
+- Scholarship recipients must agree to present at Department of Geological Sciences functions if requested by the department (associated travel expenses will be borne by the department).

 The Department of Geological Sciences Fellowship and Scholarship Committee typically solicits scholarship applications at the end of the spring semester (March-April).